tkatchdmitri/nonrandom_step_size_deep_learning/README.md

 0 = grad * x_new + ( loss - grad * x_old ) (set new loss to zero)
 x _new =  ( - loss + grad * x_old) / grad (solve for corresponding x parameter value)
 ```

+## But How Do I Adjust the Learning Rate/Step Size?

+You can modify alpha which is the interpolating constant between the old and new parameters and defaults to ```1/2*number_of_parameters```.

 ## nanoGPT